Despite the intrusion of massive surveillance programs like PRISM

 should be allowed to see the same information, meaning offensive measures as well as defensive measures are necessary.
-Well this is a good starting point for your future in 1948.
+This is a good starting point for your future of in 1948.
 For information on digital rights, visit the EFF

 Be wary of dark patterns